Last updated 2026-01-01

 Key Takeaway

 A physical therapy practice sells for 1.5x to 3.5x SDE or 4x to 8x EBITDA, based on comparable M&A transactions.
 Profitability, growth rate, customer concentration, and owner dependency determine where a specific business falls within these ranges.
-See detailed physical therapy practice value estimates by revenue size.
+Estimate your physical therapy practice's value with our free calculator.

 SDE Multiple